 When a group of people become sick for the same reason it is called an “outbreak.”
 The peanut industry has experienced several outbreaks that have been caused by one particular hazard: Salmonella bacteria.
 Salmonella has the potential to contaminate raw agricultural commodities because crops are grown outside and exposed to different sources of the bacteria in the environment.
 Salmonella also has the potential to grow within processing facilities if they lack measures to prevent bacteria growth.

 The worst outbreak from a peanut product occurred in the United States in 2009.
-A company that produced peanut butter and peanut paste as an ingredient ignored many important safeguards to protect against Salmonella and then shipped contaminated products to commercial customers, who then incorporated the contaminated product into foods that went to consumers.
-This resulted in at least 714 illnesses and contributed to nine deaths.
+A company that produced peanut butter and peanut paste ignored many important safeguards to protect against Salmonella and shipped contaminated products to commercial customers, who then incorporated the contaminated product into foods that went to consumers.
+This resulted in at least 714 people getting sick and contributed to nine deaths.
 The outbreak involved 3,900 products made by 200 companies.

 The supplying company went out of business and the owners were convicted and sentenced to prison.